-Time and Distance: How long did it take the York Factory Express men take to cover a certain distance of the Columbia River on their way to Boat Encampment?
+Time and distance: How much time did the York Factory Express men take to cover a certain distance of the Columbia River on their way to Boat Encampment?
 It varied every year.

 But time and distance was not the only thing to worry about.
 As you will see in this chapter, provisioning was interesting.
 The clerk in charge of the express was the man responsible for provisioning the express boats, and it seems that in 1841, Francis Ermatinger was a creative in providing food for his voyageurs, or as every clerk called them, “the people.”
-Here is George Traill Allan’s story. http://nancymargueriteanderson.com/second-leg/
+Here is George Traill Allan’s story. https://nancymargueriteanderson.com/second-leg/

 Fort Colvile was 1,443 feet above sea level, and still 2,109 miles from York Factory: the express had traveled 586 miles from Fort Vancouver, according to another source.
 It stood just north of the Spokane Falls and is now, unfortunately, buried under a reservoir.
 It was, however, some 40 miles south of the 49th parallel.
 The next part of their voyage was up the Columbia River to Boat Encampment, some 300 miles north of Fort Colvile.
 The York Factory Express men would paddle their canoe-like boats past the mouth of the Mouton Blanc or White Sheep River and through the second Little Dalles on the river.
 This Little Dalles was not the worst of the dalles (canyons with rapids) on this river, but it was dangerous enough.
 A jutting reef at the upriver end of this narrow rock-walled canyon divided the Columbia River into two powerful currents that churned downriver toward the boats.
 A hundred feet downstream, these converged into a massive whirlpool that could swallow massive trees with little trouble.
 But when the whirlpool flattened, the Guide yelled at his men to paddle, and no man hesitated.
 As far as I am aware, they always made it through this narrow, whirlpool and rapid filled section of the Columbia River.

 Upriver from the Little Dalles (the second of three Little Dalles on this river) was the Pend-d’Oreille River (just north of the 49th parallel, in British Territory).
 It became the first of the British Territory’s gold rushes, and in 1856, Fort Shepherd was built by the HBC on the Columbia River, as a direct result of that goldrush.
-See http://nancymargueriteanderson.com/hbc-buildings/ So in the years after 1856, the outgoing York Factory Express would have stopped at Fort Shepherd for a rest, though they had already been provisioned at Fort Colvile.
+See https://nancymargueriteanderson.com/hbc-buildings/ So in the years after 1856, the outgoing York Factory Express would have stopped at Fort Shepherd for a rest, though they had already been provisioned at Fort Colvile.
 (Fort Shepherd was never known for its farms).
 Except, at the time Fort Shepherd stood on the banks of the Columbia River north of Fort Colvile, the York Factory Express was no more.

 Beyond the Pend-d’Oreille River was McGillivray’s River (Kootenay River), and the rapid filled Columbia River that would lead them to the Lower and Upper Arrow Lake.
 In the Lower Arrow Lake there is a remarkable cliff called the Arrow Rock, at which occurred another tradition of the express-men west of the Rocky Mountains.
 As A. C. Anderson mentioned to his son: